In New Mexico, floods can occur quickly.

 Safety Precautions: Forests, Burned Areas, and Ditches

-Stay away from arroyos and acequias during monsoon season.
+Stay away from arroyos and acequias especially during monsoon season.
 Be cautious when entering or driving through forests, especially ones that recently experienced wildfires.
 During monsoon season these areas present some additional hazards and may experience flash flooding.

 Learn more.
 (184.0 KB)